Revivalist-Dev/rev-lorecard/server/docs/design.md

     *   The worker updates the `Project.status` to `selector_generated` and marks the job as `completed`.
 3.  **User Confirmation**: The frontend displays the newly found URLs, allowing the user to review and deselect any unwanted links before saving them to the project.

+---

 ##### **3.3.
 Workflow C: Link Confirmation**

+*This workflow does not involve an LLM.*

 1.  **Job Invocation**: After the user confirms the desired links from the crawling step (or adds links manually), the client sends a list of URLs to the backend, creating a `BackgroundJob` with `task_name: 'confirm_links'`.
 2.  **Worker Execution**: A background worker picks up the job.